Netflix subscriber growth slows after pandemic boom, shares fall 11% | MarketScreener

 Netflix estimated it will add just 1 million new streaming customers in the second quarter.
 Analysts had expected a forecast of nearly 4.8 million.

-Shares of Netflix sunk 11% in after-hours trading to $489.28.
+Shares of Netflix sunk 11% in after-hours trading to $489.28, wiping $25 billion off the company's market capitalization.
 Its stock has risen 27% over the past 12 months compared with a 63% increase in the tech-heavy Nasdaq Composite Index.

 The company projected membership growth would accelerate in the second half of the year when it releases new seasons of "You," "Money Heist," and "The Witcher" and action movie "Red Notice," among other titles.